telerik/nativescript-cloud/README.md

 	.catch(err => console.error(err));
 ```

-### Module cloudEmulatorLauncher
+### Module nsCloudEmulatorLauncher
-The `cloudEmulatorLauncher` provides a way for initial interaction with cloud emulators.
+The `nsCloudEmulatorLauncher` provides a way for initial interaction with cloud emulators.
 You can call the following methods:
 * `startEmulator` method - starts an cloud emulator and returns a url where an html page is located, containing an iframe with the actual emulator. </br>
 Definition: